Office of Student Services

 Additional Information: Departmental Category: Graduate Education

-EDUC 8615 (3) Language Issues in Education Research
+EDUC 8615 (3) Designing for Linguistic Diversity in Education Research

 Examines ways in which issues of language can affect the validity of educational research.
 Discusses how language can be properly addressed with a multidisciplinary perspective through different stages in the process of an investigation, including design, sampling, data collection, and data analysis.
 Provides the conceptual basis for addressing linguistic diversity from a multidisciplinary perspective.